The Circles - Book Two - Chapter 14 - Sunset on Osgiliath

 As the guard unfastened the chain from Goldwyn's neck, she saw her eldest son looking at her, his eyes filled with confusion and anger.
 She sent the boy a warning look, but he only stared at her, his fists clenching.

 "Dear lady, no one refuses me, so a protest serves no purpose."
-The slaver smiled to her, his dark eyes gleaming with an interest that made her shudder.
+Esarhaddon smiled at her, his dark eyes gleaming with an interest that made her shudder.
 He was quickly off his horse, giving his reins over to a waiting groom.

 Knowing his mother was upset, Fritha began wailing as Frumgár's eyes begged his young brother to be quiet.
 Fródwine clenched his fists so tightly that his knuckles turned white.
 He was close to hurling himself against the slaver when his mother clasped her hand upon his shoulder.